graphql-java/graphql-java-page/content/documentation/master/execution.md

 ## Asynchronous Execution

 graphql-java uses fully asynchronous execution techniques when it executes queries.
-You can get the ``CompleteableFuture`` to results by calling
+You can get the ``CompletableFuture`` to results by calling
 ``executeAsync()`` like this

 {{< highlight java "linenos=table" >}}